orkes-io/docs/docs/usecases/US_post_office/README.md

 |[See it in Orkes Playground](https://play.orkes.io/workflowDef/check_address/1)|
 |---|

-> Note: this workflow requires a USPS username to be run.
+> Note: This workflow requires a USPS username to be run.
 Change the name of the workflow - to save in your Playground, and add your USPS Username in the Set_USPS_Name task.
+The [API access is free](https://www.usps.com/business/web-tools-apis/).

 ![check address workflow](https://raw.githubusercontent.com/conductor-sdk/conductor-examples/main/US_post_office/images/check_address.jpg)